 The Golden Age of TV has offered plenty of sci-fi TV series, which is great: the high production quality that has marked the shows of this era looks beautiful when applied to sci-fi in series like Westworld.
 Of course, science fiction has a long history of iconic shows and cult classics, so balancing the fancy newcomers against the shoestring-budget oldies is a tough thing to do.
 The classics largely win out in the list that follows (albeit with one notable exception and a few ordering choices that are sure to earn me some ALL-CAPS EMAILS), but Black Mirror gets the nod here in part because it feels like it’s in conversation with that past as it mixes The Twilight Zone’s eerie anthology vibe with a very modern feeling of tech-induced paranoia.

-All four seasons of this consistently surprising series are currently available to stream on Netflix, and a rumored Season 5 may arrive in late 2018.
+All five seasons of this consistently surprising series are currently available to stream on Netflix.
 Since each episode stands alone, there's no need to watch in order.
-For a curated taste of what Black Mirror has to offer, check out our list of the best — and most sci-fi heavy — episodes.
+For a curated taste of what Black Mirror has to offer, check out our list of the best—and most sci-fi heavy—episodes.

 9. Doctor Who